minebreaker-tf/vue-yar/README.md

 const component = Vue.resource({
     // Resource location
     url: `/api/user/${this.id}`,
+    // Refetch the resource on change.
+If true, url must be function.
+    refetch: false,
     // Can access to the fetched object via `this.resource`.
     template: {
         // Rendered if the fetch was successful